dnschecktool/dow-proxy/README.md

 dow-proxy [OPTIONS]

 Options:
-  -insecure
+  -bootstrap server
+        An optional plaintext DNS server IP address to be used to resolve the upstream server domain name -insecure
         Skip server certificate verification for upstream encrypted connections -listen [IP]:port
         Listening [IP]:port.
 IP is optional, leave empty to listen on all interfaces. (default ":53", ":80", or ":443" depending on server and TLS options)
   -max-ws number
         Maximum number of WebSockets to serve simultaneously (default 50) -requests-per-ws number
         Maximum number of open DNS requests per WebSocket.
 Additional requests will be refused. (default 50) -server
         Listen for WebSocket connections instead of plaintext DNS.
 Unless a TLS certificate and key are provided, the WebSocket connections will be unencrypted.
   -timeout duration
         Maximum allowed time duration to wait for network activities (default 5s) -tls-cert file
         TLS certificate file path for encrypting WebSocket connections in server mode -tls-key file
         TLS private key file path for encrypting WebSocket connections in server mode -udp-buffer bytes
         EDNS UDP buffer size in bytes (default 1232) -upstream server
         Upstream DNS server IP address or URL
   -verbose
         Verbose output
   -ws-buffer bytes
         WebSocket read and write buffer size in bytes (default 512)
 ```
 ## Examples
 Start a server to host secure WebSocket connections, forwarding to Cloudflare's 1.1.1.1 using DNS over TLS.